11 Tips to Ensure Your Community Association is Prepared for Hurricane Season

-Be sure your contact information for all unit owners is current.
+Be sure your contact information for all homeowners is current.

-You may have residents who plan to leave their property during the storm, so creating a list of who is on-site and who has temporarily vacated can be beneficial.
+You may have residents who plan to leave their property during the hurricane, so creating a list of who is on-site and who has temporarily vacated can be beneficial.

 Furthermore, ensure your association has access to all areas of the community in order to comprehensively assess damage following the storm.

-Depending on the location and conditions of a storm affecting your community, your association may be required to evacuate.
+Depending on the location and conditions of a hurricane affecting your community, your association may be required to evacuate.

-The likelihood of evacuation is increased for properties on the coast and in flood zones.
+The likelihood of evacuation is increased for homes and condos on the coast and in flood zones.

-Develop procedures to employ in the event of an evacuation; making sure all residents are vacated and the association is secure.
+Develop procedures to employ in the event of an evacuation; making sure all residents are vacated and the community is secure.

-If your association plans to have staff present when the storm rolls through, prepare a secure location for them to stay with access to emergency supplies.
+If your association plans to have staff present when the hurricane rolls through, prepare a secure location for them to stay with access to emergency supplies.